University of Saskatchewan Copyright Policy

 |Approval Date:||By Council on November 19, 2009; By Board of Governors on December 16, 2009|

-The university respects the rights of copyright holders, their legitimate assertions of their rights and any rules that they articulate for the use of their material.
+The university respects the rights of copyright holders, their legitimate assertions of their rights and any rules that apply for the use of their material.

-The university has individual and collective responsibility to act responsibly in providing the materials that students and faculty require.
+The university has individual and collective responsibility to act responsibly in providing the materials that the university community requires.

 A classroom is any physical or virtual environment where access is normally restricted to class members or those granted access by the instructor.
 Certain exceptions to copyright legislation apply in the classroom.